vmware-archive/test-operations/build-resources/RELEASING.md

    Build and test the project to make sure everything is ready to go.

-3. `mvn release:prepare -P release`
+3. `mvn release:clean release:prepare -P release`

    Respond to the prompts about release version numbers based on semantic version (below)